-4. String matching
+6. String matching

 Know Rabin-Karp algorithm and Knuth-Morris-Pratt.
 Which of them would you use for matching multiple patterns?
 Which is related to finite automata?
+Read this topic in CLRS (or online resources).

-5. Dynamic programming
+7. Dynamic programming

 Know the steps of constructing a dynamic programming algorithm solution.
 Be able to define an array (as in "A(i,j) stores the value of...", give a recurrence (as in "A(i,j) = ...", not pseudocode!).
 Know when it gives a polynomial time solution and when it does not.
-Applications: interval scheduling, all-pairs shortest path, scheduling with deadlines, profits, and durations, general change making, sequence alignment (from bioinformatics lectures), etc.
+Applications: interval scheduling, all-pairs shortest path, scheduling with deadlines, profits, and durations, longest common/increasing subsequence, sequence alignment (from bioinformatics lectures), etc. Give an example of a situation when a dynamic programming algorithm does not run in polynomial time.
+What would be another approach in this case? (backtracking).
+Use notes for this topic.

-6. Bellman-Ford
+8. Bellman-Ford

-Know the algorithm, understand why it works, running time, etc. Use the standard version that can detect negative cycles.
+Know the algorithm, understand why it works, running time, etc. Use the standard, CLRS, version that can detect negative cycles.
+Know how to use it to solve systems of difference equations.
+Read this topic in CLRS, not KT.

-7. Network flows.
+9. Network flows.

-Since the assignment is due after the test, I will only ask general questions about the setting.
 Know what is a flow, how to compute a flow using Ford-Fulkerson, what is an augmenting path, what is a residual network.
 Give example where Ford-Fulkerson runs in exponential time; know about the example where it does not terminate (but it works on integers).
 Know how to make it polynomial-time (choose paths by breadth first search); you don't need to know the proof.
-Know the max flow min cut theorem.
+Know the max flow min cut theorem, and applications to disjoint paths, bipartite matching, project selection, etc. Be able to solve problems similar to the assignment 3.
+Use CLSR, KT and notes (especially KT for applications; notes or CLRS for general definitions, theorems and algorithms).

-8. Divide-and-conquer
+10. Divide-and-conquer

 Know the paradigm (split the problem in several pieces, solve each piece recursively, combine results).
-Be able to give examples (E.g., mergesort, finding a median, multiplying integers).
-Know the closed form for recurrences $T(n) = aT(n/b) + n^c$ , at least for b = 2; look it up under "master theorem" (just know the three cases).
+Be able to give examples (E.g., mergesort, multiplying integers).
+Know the closed form for recurrences $T(n) = aT(n/b) + n^c$, at least for b = 2; look it up under "master theorem" (just know the three cases).

-9. FFT
+11. FFT

 Know what Discrete Fourier Transform is, and that polynomial coefficients form a convolution of the original coefficient vectors.
-Know the general idea of doing polynomial multiplication using FFT.
+Know how to do polynomial multiplication using FFT.
 Note: please read it in CLRS or elsewhere, rather than KT.

-10. Limits of tractability
+12. Limits of tractability